programinglive/programinglive.github.io/pages/faq/what_is_mvp.md

 ---
 layout: page
-title: What is MVP
+title: What is MVP?
 parent: FAQ
-description: "What is MVP"
+description: "What is MVP?"
 ---

 # What is MVP